How To Find Length Of A Rectangle

 If you know the area (A) and the width (w) of a rectangle, you can find the length (l) by rearranging the area formula:

 This formula is incredibly useful when you know the total area you need to cover and the width you are constrained by.
-For example, imagine you are tiling a rectangular floor.
+Day to day, for example, imagine you are tiling a rectangular floor.
 You know the total area of the floor that needs to be tiled and the width of the room.
 Using this formula, you can calculate the exact length of the floor.

 Finding Length Using Perimeter